njlr/rs-core-lib/prion/core.md

 * `bool operator<=(const Uuid& lhs, const Uuid& rhs) noexcept`
 * `bool operator>=(const Uuid& lhs, const Uuid& rhs) noexcept`
 * `std::ostream& operator<<(std::ostream& o, const Uuid& u)`
+* `class std::hash<Uuid>`

 This class holds a standard 16 byte universally unique identifier (UUID).

 The default constructor sets all bytes to zero.
 The second and third constructors accept explicit byte values, either as a list of 16 bytes, or in the standard breakdown format.
-The fourth constructor copies a UUID from a 128 bit integer, in little endian order.
+The fourth constructor copies a UUID from a 128 bit integer, in big endian order.
 The fifth constructor copies the next 16 bytes from the location pointed to; a null pointer will set all bytes to zero.

 The sixth constructor parses the string representation of a UUID.
 It expects